rolandwillis/JobSearch/language/conversations/JobSearchPromptCity_02.md

 I am looking for [engineering](jobrole) jobs.
 * information_request/available_jobs

-< Where do you live?
+< Tell me which city you live in and I will try and find [engineering](jobrole) jobs near you?
 * prompt/specify_city

 I live in [London](city)